benc's blog

 The continent's other mega-city comes in strong here.
 Frankly, I feel misled by the recommendations for MoMA over The Met.
 I spent over 4 hours in here and I think covered about half the exhibits.
 The Egyptian exhibits were swoon-worthy (I spent at least 15 minutes just staring at the collection of scarabs steatite scarabs).

-The sheer amount of space the Met has available really shines - they just fucking took a Frank Llyod Wright build and dropped it in the middle of Manhattan1.
+The sheer amount of space the Met has available is just unfair - they just fucking took a Frank Llyod Wright build and dropped it in the middle of Manhattan1.
 They also have plenty of open atriums that give the artifacts physical space to shine.

 Besides that, I quite enjoyed the exhibit on British art.
 We rarely get to examine English culture in a vacuum (because they insisted on pressing it onto... everywhere) but this did as good a job as you could.
 The teapots in particular were extremely pretty.